A1Liu/a1liu.github.io/src/_collections/_docs/2019-03-22-declarative-language-plan.md

-The second step, as I understand it, is pretty well streamlined already; the people that do the data entry are familar with their tools, and if these tools have shortcomings, they seem to be mostly meaningless shortcomings whose solutions have very low return on investment.
+The second step, as I understand it, is pretty well streamlined already; the people that do the data entry are familar with their tools, and if these tools have shortcomings, they're low priority.
 However, there currently isn't an automated process for the validation of the first step, and so it relies on deliberate validation by the registrar; in the event of errors or ambiguity, the registrar ultimately must defer to the departments for clarification on the semantic meaning of the information they were sent.
-This process is slow.
+This process can be slow.
-The registrar's office needs to wait for departments to respond to its questions with clarifications, and because synchronization between officies is difficult, this process can sometimes take a day or two.
+The registrar's office needs to wait for departments to respond to its questions with clarifications, and because synchronization between offices is difficult, this process can sometimes take a day or two.

 ## Proposal
 My proposed solution is the following:

 1. A structured language that can be read by a computer program, which department heads can install.
-Thus, instead of getting an email back from the registrar, department heads get an error notification on their own computer.
+Instead of getting an email back from the registrar, department heads get an error notification on their own computer.
 2. A program to convert from structured language to a database representation in